kollins077-max/ERES/README.md

 ### PowerShell

-On Windows, first build `IRES.vcxproj` with the `Release|x64` configuration in Visual Studio.
+On Windows, first build `ERES.vcxproj` with the `Release|x64` configuration in Visual Studio.
 Then generate graph and query data with:

 ```powershell
 python .\graph-gen.py